 This soft powder can be derived from ground up rock (tectosilicates), but this would not be a true clay (phyllosilicates) due to the lack within ground rock of a clay's natural sheet layering molecular structure.

-Yet this difference is the reason why clays possess detoxifying properties which are superior to simple minerals derived from ground rock.
+Yet, this difference is the reason why clays possess detoxifying properties which are superior to simple minerals derived from ground rock.

 “…I have put a huge number of patients on these clay baths and the levels of heavy metals – mercury, lead, arsenic, aluminum, and cadmium have come down dramatically…